Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 To get the most benefit from your walks, take different routes and at different times.
 If you take the same walk at the same time every day, you are likely to run into the same scenarios.
 While this might make your puppy feel comfortable, it won’t be teaching social skills.

 Puppy classes are great for a lot of reasons.
 They give you the basic tools needed to train your puppy and are also a sympathetic environment where other members should accept you, your puppy, and your puppy’s habits.
-They are also packed full of other puppies in the same situation and are a good opportunity to meet male and female dogs, different breeds, and puppies with various temperaments.
+They are also packed full of other puppies in the same situation and are a good opportunity to meet male and female puppies of different breeds, and puppies with various temperaments.
+Just ensure that the puppy school requires at least a round of vaccinations for all puppies before enrollment.

 Labrador retreiver puppies sitting on grass